keetonian/AgCubio/AgCubio/Project1/Resources/README.txt

 -----Server-----
 Current most up-to-date server is in the Server branch.

+This project is only close to completion due to hours spent on compatibility.
+It took a lot of time and study to figure out how to make our client and the class client work on both versions of the server on remote and local hosts.
+If we did not spend that time on that problem, more game mechanics would have been implemented.

+We fixed several problems with our client code and are working on implementing everything in our server.

 Needs work:
-	Splitting- moving in a decreasing speed towards a position, merging back into player, max split allowance Viruses- split player.
+	Splitting- moving in a decreasing speed towards a position, merging back together after a set time Viruses- split player.
-	Optimization of other algorithms (most are slow currently, but work at the small scale) Eating other player cubes
+	Optimization of other algorithms (most are slow currently, but work at the small scale) Polishing code
-	Display: only draw things that are directly around the cube, instead of drawing the entire world all the time.
+	Splitting: a bug where sometimes split cubes are not put into our data structure for tracking them.

 Implemented Features:
-	Moving
+	Thread safety (locking)
+	Moving- using vector math
-	Client server connections
+	Client and server connections and communications
+	Eating food (slow algorithm, but no time yet for optimizations) Eating other players
+	Attrition (players lose size over time)
-	Eating food
+	Randomly generated food
+	Players spawn at starting coordinates where they won't be eaten.

+	World:
+		contains the state of the simulation.
+Most computations happen in the world class.
+		Reads an xml file of parameters

+	Server:
+		updates the world at a steady rate gained from the world Async connection requests